isabella232/advertising-cloud.en/help/dsp/reports/report-about.md

 * Completely configure campaign performance reports at a granular level.
 * Choose from pre-configured report templates, and optionally customize them further.

 You can generate reports once, or schedule them to be generated daily, weekly, or monthly at 03:00 in the specified time zone.
-Once a report is generated, a notification is sent to each specified email recipient, with a link from which to download the file.
+Once a report is generated, it's delivered to each specified email recipient or to a linked [report destination](help/dsp/reports/reports-destinations/report-destinations-about.md), which can be one of the following types:

+* S3
+* FTP
+* SFTP
+* FTP SSL

 >[!NOTE]
 >